 - Proportional—The ENUM client routes the requests to the ENUM servers based on the proportion (percentage of distribution) configured against each server (IP) for a zone.

-enumDomain parameter is no longer supported in SBC.
+The enumDomain parameter is deprecated in the SBC.

 forwarderIPs must be configured with same